 Also as planners and strategists, our perspective on investing is a broad one, and one that can, depending on the case at hand, extend substantially beyond the traditional notion of marketable securities accounts and/or other promoted or packaged investments.
 We start with the fundamental understanding that the financial value of an asset is, other things being equal, essentially a function of the sum of the expected future cash flows, i.e., interest, dividends, rents, royalties, and/or sales proceeds, discounted back to present value at some reasonably assumed, opportunity cost based discount rate.

 From a reductionist standpoint, all of money management can, for practical purposes, be distilled down to two separate things, i.e., how active or passive one is with respect to security selection (what to own), and how active or passive one is with respect to market timing (when to own it).
-So, overall, as investment management consultants, we generally lean towards a low cost, very highly diversified, multi-factor, structured approach to investment management and advise utilization of active security selection only on a limited and very selective basis.
+So, overall, as investment management consultants, we generally lean towards a low cost, very highly diversified, multi-factor, structured approach to investment management and advise utilization of active security selection on a limited and very selective basis.
 With respect to equity market timing, we generally believe that type of activity is best relegated to the margins of investment decision making.
 Put perhaps overly simply, yet in a manner we believe helps to make the point, we typically advise that our long term investment clients "Own almost everything, almost all the time."
 What varies most from one client to another or from one account to another is the degree of equity investedness reflected in the portfolio's asset allocation policy.
 We typically encourage our clients to invest, by policy, no more in stocks than they are comfortable having exposed to downside market risk during severe bear market periods where those equity prices may be cut in half or more.